 The curriculum for the NGU General Studies Degree places an emphasis on the classical liberal arts, focusing on the humanities and sciences.
 Our mission is to provide the adult learner with a broad knowledge and appreciation of the arts and sciences, as well as the intellectual skills that provide a basis for effective communication, critical thinking, and problem-solving from a Christian perspective.

-The faculty members in the NGU Online General Studies Department come from a variety of disciplines, and they are all scholars in their fields.
+The faculty members in the NGU Adult and Online General Studies Department come from a variety of disciplines, and they are all scholars in their fields.
 They are also deeply committed Christians who endeavor to present the material in a biblically integrated approach.
 The faculty are approachable, present, and committed to your success.

 - Accounting, biology, chemistry, math, physical science, and physics courses